pingcap/docs-cn/ticdc/manage-ticdc.md

 enable-old-value = true

 # Specifies whether to enable the Syncpoint feature, which is supported since v6.3.0.
+# Since v6.4.0, only the changefeed with the SYSTEM_VARIABLES_ADMIN or SUPER privilege can use the TiCDC Syncpoint feature.
 enable-sync-point = true

 # Specifies the interval at which Syncpoint aligns the upstream and downstream snapshots.